csb6/editorial/README.md

 ## Features

-- Syntax highlighting for C++, Markdown, and MIPS assembly (all activated by the file extension), with an easy way to add new languages/file types
+- Fast syntax highlighting for C++, Markdown, and MIPS assembly (all activated by the file extension)
 - Scrolling using arrow keys
 - File saving/loading, with editing occurring in-memory
 - Simple implementation; around 600 lines of C++ code